DavidNemeth/DotNetCore/Skeleta/ReadMe.md

 2017.10.18:
 -DataAccesLayer with UnitOfWork and Repository pattern implemented.
--User and premission based role management implemented backend.
+-User and premission based role management on backend implemented.

 Backend: